Bomdila: Transport

 Despite its rough roads and tough climatic conditions, Bomdila is well connected with Guwahati (320 km), Tawang (167 km), and Tezpur (162 km).
 Although one should be aware of the landslides while traveling by road.
 The nearest airport is in Tezpur (Assam) where buses and cabs can be easily availed.
 The closest railway station is Rangapara Railway station (Assam) which is around 145 km away from Bomdila.

 Features

 The Eaglenest Wildlife Sanctuary is near Bomdila.
+The Bomdila pass offers views of Kangto and Gorichen Peaks, the highest in the state.
+Around the town, apple orchards and orchid farms are places of interest for many people.
+The historical 17th-century Lhagyala Monastery at Morshing village (70 km from Bomdila).

+Kunzang Choekhor Ling Monastery is a Buddhist temple and Nyingma monastery located in Pema Ling Colony, Bomdila.
+It was established by H.E.
+8th Tulku Namdrol and is known for its tranquil and a vantage view point.

 Tourism has become a big source of income in Bomdila because of infrastructure developments.
 Many new hotels and homestays have come up.
 It has become a halt station for tourists traveling to Tawang.
 Much of the food here is local cuisine but one can get North Indian food on order.

-The Bomdila pass offers views of Kangto and Gorichen Peaks, the highest in the state.
-GRL Buddhist Monastery, Buddha Park, Guru Rinpoche statue are must-visit places.
-One can go to the New Bomdila helipad and enjoy the view of the whole town.
-Around the town, apple orchards and orchid farms are places of interest for many people.
-The historical 17th-century Lhagyala Monastery at Morshing village (70 km from Bomdila).